karet-org/karet-docs/index.md

   - title: JSON-driven dashboards
     details: Panels, layouts, aggregations, and chart aspect ratios all live in S3.
 Edit the config, the page updates.
   - title: Auto-runs on upload
     details: Drop a CSV into the bucket and a webhook kicks off a debounced pipeline run.
-No cron, no manual trigger.
   - title: Single-admin auth
     details: Password-only login, scrypt-hashed at OWASP cost.
 No user table to manage.
 ---